 It sure does!
 We harvest our crops when they are ripe and ready and full of flavor.
 We harvest for our customers, not for shipping long distances, so we can pick the veggies that are perfect right now and you’ll get them within a day or two.
 All of the products in your farm share are sourced directly from our fields.
 Not only do they taste better, but our veggies will last longer, too!
 Farm shares offer an excellent value.

 Kids and adults alike can truly tell the difference between Farmer Sonny’s veggies and those from the supermarket.
 You will be amazed by the wonderful dishes you can create with your farm share, and if you happen upon something you are unsure of, The FarmGirl will help you with recipes and serving ideas.
 Your fellow CSA members are also valuable resources and are always willing to share their own tips for using up their weekly box.

 Can I visit the farm?

 Of course!
 In addition to our Markets at the Farm, we host events throughout the year when you can come out for organized tours of the grounds and our operation.
-Farming is our sole business so we’re always picking, washing and packing veggies for markets, CSA shares and other orders.
-You may be lucky enough to catch us harvesting beans or corn or cucumbers, and we always need taste-testers.
-If we don’t have something on hand, you may be given the chance to pick it yourself!
+Farming is our sole business so we’re always picking, washing and packing veggies for the farm stand, CSA shares and other orders.
+You may be lucky enough to catch us picking beans or corn or cucumbers, and we always need taste-testers.
+If we don’t have something on hand, you may be given the chance to pick it yourself.